 Harder to get credit

-It can be hard to get loans from banks without a line of credit and will take time for new habits to form and for you to build up savings.
+It can be hard to get a personal loan from banks without a line of credit, and it will take time for new habits to form and for you to build up savings.
 You’ll need a plan and will need to think before making purchases.

-This really just takes a little more planning.
+This just takes a little more planning.
 Instead, you will need to save for things like furniture and cars.
-As far as buying a home, it’s not going to be as easy but it can be done.
+Buying a home will take a lot of work, but it can be done.
 Look for a mortgage broker who works on manual underwriting.
 This is the old-fashioned way of getting a mortgage.

 Cutting Up Your Credit Card Is Inconvenient